 First stop Diano d’Alba

 We head towards Diano d’Alba, passing through Corso Langhe and Corso Enotria, passing the Umberto I Agrario Enologico agricultural institute.
-We then take Strada Santa Rosalia, which leads out of the centre and arrive in the village of Diano d’Alba.
-On the left, before entering the historic centre, a shrine or small temple dedicated to the goddess Diana, after whom the village is named, opens in the side of the rock.
-It reminds us that these hills, before Roman penetration, were covered with forests protected by pagan divinities, such as Diana and Mars.
+On the left, before entering the historic center, a shrine or small temple dedicated to the goddess Diana, after whom the town is named, opens on the side of the rock.
+It reminds us that before Roman penetration, these hills were covered with forests protected by pagan divinities, such as Diana and Mars.
+We then take Strada Santa Rosalia, which leads out of the center, and arrive in Diano d’Alba.

 Climbing to the top of the village, on whose rock a green area has been created, you can enjoy a panoramic view of the Langhe hills.

-In Diano you will find the Giant Bench no. 65.
-It was inaugurated in 2019, and is called Panchina del Dolcetto.
-The colour of the bench is just as ruby red as the Dolcetto!
+In Diano, you will find the Giant Bench no. 65.
+It was inaugurated in 2019 and is called Panchina del Dolcetto.
+The color of the bench is just as ruby red as the Dolcetto!

-If you want some information on the Langhe Giant Benches, follow the link!
+Follow the link if you want information on the Langhe Giant Benches!

 Second stop Grinzane Cavour

-Leaving Diano we head towards Grinzane Cavour.
-The hill is dominated by the imposing castle, whose terracotta towers combine elegance and pride in architectural lines that are skilfully harmonised with the landscape.
+Leaving Diano, we head towards Grinzane Cavour.
+The imposing Castle dominates the hill, whose terracotta towers combine elegance and pride in architectural lines that are skilfully harmonized with the landscape.

-Cavour in Grinzane did not only dedicate himself to politics and wine-making, but also introduced innovations in the agricultural sector, such as the experimental cultivation of sugar beet.
+Cavour in Grinzane not only dedicated himself to politics and wine-making but also introduced innovations in the agricultural sector, such as the experimental cultivation of sugar beet.

-A visit to the castle, a walk around its surroundings and a stop in the in-house wine shop can be a good excuse to … slow down!
+A visit to the Castle, a walk around its surroundings, and a stop in the in-house wine shop can be good excuses to … slow down!

 The castle houses: